 - Complete satisfactorily all required background courses and all courses listed on the approved Program of Study, or those subsequently approved. - Remove all U grades. - Earn a cumulative graduate grade-point average of 3.0 or higher on all graduate study taken within the eight years immediately prior to the date of graduation.
 Earn a cumulative grade-point average of 3.0 on graduate courses that are a part of the student's program of study and on all graduate work completed at UCM. - Complete and submit research papers, if required, for departmental approval. - Complete and submit a thesis, if required, to departmental committee for final approval.
-Submit approved thesis to The Graduate School for final approval. - Satisfy all departmental requirements.
+Submit approved thesis to the Graduate Studies office for final approval. - Satisfy all departmental requirements.

 A student may apply for graduation after all requirements have been completed or during the semester in which all requirements will be completed.
-Application for Degree packets may be obtained in The Graduate School at the beginning of each semester.
+Application for Degree packets may be obtained in the Graduate Studies office at the beginning of each semester.
 To apply for graduation a student must do the following:

-- Submit an Application for degree card to his/her graduate adviser by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate.
-The Application for Degree deadline dates are listed below. - Submit a Certificate of Eligibility for a Graduate Degree to his/her adviser by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate. - Complete the Permanent University Record form and return it to the Office of Alumni Relations. - Pay, when billed, a graduation fee at the Revenue Office. - Satisfy all obligations to the university.
+- Submit an Application for degree card to his/her graduate advisor by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate.
+The Application for Degree deadline dates are listed below. - Submit a Certificate of Eligibility for a Graduate Degree to his/her advisor by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate. - Complete the Permanent University Record form and return it to the Office of Alumni Relations. - Pay, when billed, a graduation fee at the Revenue Office. - Satisfy all obligations to the university.

-Application for Degree Deadline Dates - Students must file application for degree forms with graduate program advisers according to the following deadlines:
+Application for Degree Deadline Dates - Students must file application for degree forms with graduate program advisors according to the following deadlines:

-Summer 2008 June 7, 2008

-Fall 2008 October 10, 2008

-Spring 2009 March 13, 2009

 Summer 2009 June 5, 2009

+Fall 2009 October 9, 2009

+Spring 2010 March 12, 2010

+Summer 2010 June 4, 2010

-Graduate Program Advisers are to submit completed forms to The Graduate School.
-Contact The Graduate School for submission dates.
+Graduate Program Advisors are to submit completed forms to the Graduate Studies office.
+Contact the Graduate Studies office for submission dates.